immanuelpotter/immanuelpotter.com/README.md

 * Route 53 hosted domain
 * TLS certificate managed by ACM.
 Worth mentioning, to be used by CloudFront, the certificate needs requesting from Virginia (us-east-1); regardless of where you're creating the rest of your infra.
+* Lambda@Edge function already created in us-east-1 - I'm using [this](https://github.com/immanuelpotter/lambda-edge-header-adder) for extra security

 ### AWS Infrastructure